ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ## Code Editor

-I mainly work in Visual Studio Enterprise 2019, but I also regularly use Visual Studio Code.
+I mainly work in Visual Studio Enterprise 2022, but I also regularly use Visual Studio Code.

 ## Visual Studio Extensions/AddIns

-Below is a list of some of the extensions I'm using with Visual Studio 2017 (currently version 15.9.4 as of January 2019):
+Below is a list of some of the extensions I'm using (or have used previously) with Visual Studio:

 * [Add New File](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.AddNewFile) by Mads Kristensen
 * Blazor by Microsoft